Paralympic Hall of Fame

-Visa Paralympic Hall of Fame is a hall of fame which was established by the International Paralympic Committee.
+The Visa Paralympic Hall of Fame is a hall of fame which was established by the International Paralympic Committee.

-On 30 August 2012 five paralympic athletes were inducted into the fourth Visa Paralympic Hall of Fame in a ceremony in London.
+On 30 August 2012, five paralympic athletes were inducted into the fourth Visa Paralympic Hall of Fame in a ceremony in London.

 Criteria

 Every two years, the prize is awarded to personalities Paralympic who have made outstanding contributions to success on and fair play, from the third edition of the award is sponsored by VISA.